puftare/js-learning-material/fun-with-js/js/tictactoe/README.md

 # TicTacToe

-`to start the project just type "open index.html"`
+`to start the project just open "./index.html"`